John Grant (screenwriter): Abbott and Costello

 Abbott and Costello spent the next two years playing burlesque, vaudeville, and the Steel Pier in Atlantic City.
 In February 1938 they were booked on the Kate Smith radio program.
 After several appearances they hired Grant, who was working in Toronto, to be their head writer.
 Grant contributed material for Abbott and Costello on radio, in films, and on the Colgate Comedy Hour.

 Grant contributed to nearly every Abbott and Costello film by injecting comedy routines into stories written by other screenwriters.
 Most of his material would be included in the final film because he was the only writer Abbott and Costello trusted.
 He was also on the set during filming and helped with ad-libbed material.
 In 1941 Hedda Hopper described Grant as "much more than the writer of those laugh jerkers that have zoomed the pair into box office tops; he's their friend, confidant and godfather, and the three of them are more like brothers than business associates."

 Grant frequently modified established burlesque material and other comedians sometimes claimed ownership.
-In October 1941 a former burlesque colleague of Grant's, Barney Gerard, claimed Grant and Abbott and Costello had plagiarized or paraphrased two routines when the team were regulars on the Chase and Sanborn radio show.
+In October 1941 a former burlesque colleague of Grant's, Barney Gerard, claimed Grant and Abbott and Costello had plagiarized or paraphrased two routines when the team were regulars on The Chase and Sanborn Hour radio show.